Njuelle/how-to-dashboard/part2.md

       - xpack.watcher.enabled=false
 ```

-Before continue this tutorial, update the ```kdc-elasticsearch``` service with the preloaded docker image that contains data collected from our custom multi-sensor device :
+We now want to update the ```kdc-elasticsearch``` service with our custom docker image that contains the data collected from our multi-sensor IoT device :
 (on line 60 of our docker-compose.yml file)

 ```yaml
     image: kuzzleio/es-tuto-kuzzle-kibana
 ```

-Right now we can add the Kibana service at the following of the same file :
+ow we can add the Kibana service at the end of the file :

 ```yaml
   kibana: